GooseDeveloper/GooseDeveloper/README.md

 ## Who _is_ this guy?
 Hello!
 My name is *******, but you can call me `@01556`.
-I've been coding for over a 18 months, and I've discovered the best part of programming: making software with the people, for the people.
+I've been coding for over 18 months, and I've discovered the best part of programming: making software with the people, for the people.
 I've designed several projects so far, and I've since decided to code a few on Github!

 ## My projects
 Here's a list of projects I've finished, am working on, or plan to implement: